hipe/tmx/lib/skylab/headless/doc/issues/154-the-control-flow-method-naming-idiomspace.md

 calling such a method may effect arbitrary side-effects:

-  • it may emit events or otherwise effect behavioral side-effects, for e.g to indicate that the desired value or object could not be resolved.
+  • it may call_digraph_listeners events or otherwise effect behavioral side-effects, for e.g to indicate that the desired value or object could not be resolved.
   • these methods often but not always have some business objects or values that they were used to .. resolve. such values *must* be stored to ivars